cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

    This triggers the task with a new, incremented flow number.

-   The new flow will re-run tasks that already ran in previous flows.
+   The new flow will re-run tasks that already ran in previous flows:

    .. image:: ../../img/new-flow-n.png